taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 # leanpub-end-insert
 ~~~~~~~~

-This chapter seems like a lot of hassle.
+It seems like a lot of hassle to define multiple reducers and combining them eventually.
 But it is crucial knowledge to split up your global state into substates.
 These substates can be managed by their reducers who only operate on these substates.
 In addition, each reducer can be responsible to define the initial substate.

 ### Clarification for Initial State

 The last chapters moved around the initial state initialization from `createStore()` to the reducer(s) a few times.
 You might wonder where to initialize your state after all.
 Therefore, you have to distinguish whether you are using combined reducers or only one plain reducer.

 **One plain reducer:** When using only one plain reducer, the initial state in `createStore()` dominates the initial state in the reducer.
-The initial state in the reducer only works when the incoming initial state is `undefined` because then it can apply a default state.
+The initial state in the reducer only works when the incoming initial state is `undefined` because then it can apply the default state from the default parameter.
 But the initial state is already defined in `createStore()` and thus utilized by the reducer.

 **Combined reducers:** When using combined reducers, you can embrace a more nuanced usage of the state initialization.
 The initial state object that is used for the `createStore()` function doesn't have to include all substates that are introduced by the `combineReducers()` function.
 Thus, when a substate is `undefined`, the reducer can define the default substate.
 Otherwise, the default substate from the `createStore()` is used.